cmayron/Legal-Calculus/README.md

 This document is **self‑contained**.

-No other file is required to activate or supervise LCES.
+No other file is required to activate or supervise LCES™.

 ---

 ---

-# **2. What LCES Is**
+# **2. What LCES™ Is**

-LCES is a **procedural‑literacy and workflow‑governance system** designed to:
+LCES™ is a **procedural‑literacy and workflow‑governance system** designed to:

 - organize facts
 - structure procedural work